-In February 2012, the Member States of the eurozone signed the Treaty Establishing the European Stability Mechanism to found the European Stability Mechanism.
-Pursuant to Article 12 of the Treaty, ‘[c]ollective Action Clauses shall be included, as of 1 January 2013, in all new euro area government securities’.
+In February 2012, the Member States of the eurozone signed the Treaty Establishing the European Stability Mechanism to establish the European Stability Mechanism.
+Pursuant to Article 12 of the Treaty: ‘Collective Action Clauses shall be included, as of 1 January 2013, in all new euro area government securities.’

 In the 2020 restructuring, Argentina intended to adopt two controversial measures to circumvent collective action clauses: (1) the redesignation, the aim of which was to change the voting pool after the votes had been cast, unilaterally changing the existing terms of the bonds indenture; and (2) the Pacman strategy, the aim of which was to aggregate the dissenting ‘redesignated’ excluded bonds, permitting a repetitive use of a ‘single-limb’ option to gather up non-consenting holders.

 However, to achieve a successful restructuring, Argentina had to mitigate the effects of both measures.
-After mitigation and a minimal economic enhancement were effected, the government obtained consent for the restructuring from the holders of 99.01 per cent of the total principal amount of all series of eligible bonds (approximately US$64.8 billion).
+After mitigation and a minimal economic enhancement were made, the government restructured 99.01 per cent of the total principal amount of all series of eligible bonds (approximately US$64.8 billion).